 —Peter Griffin and Jerry Kirkwood, Family Guy, "Prick Up Your Ears"

 "Hmmm.
-You know, maybe there's an environmental message to all this: Don't sell your land to mining companies.
+You know, there might be an environmental message to this: don't sell your land to mining companies.
 Or else the Slender Man will get you."

 "And that's why you always leave a note!"

 —J. Walter Weatherman in Arrested Development, shortly after being struck by a van and losing an arm

 Michael: I need the guy with the fake arm.
 J. Walter Weatherman.